Vignesh-blazewolf/Frontend-Learning-Journey/README.md

 The goal of this repository is to maintain consistent development activity while creating a solid portfolio of responsive, user-friendly, and scalable frontend projects.

-**Day 1: Created basic HTML About Me page using semantic structure**
+**Day 1: Created basic HTML About Me page using semantic structure** --> Created a basic HTML page using semantic tags like header, section, and footer.

 **AUTHOR**